- Postgraduate Diploma in Building Construction Management, New York University.

 New York University where she was awarded the Excellence in Academic Achievement Award.

 Research/PublicationsResearch Areas: Passive House Construction, Universal/Inclusive Design, and innovative pedagogy

-To date Professor LoPiccolo has published 13 peer-reviewed conference proceedings and two non-refereed conference proceedings.
+To date Professor LoPiccolo has published 16 peer-reviewed conference proceedings and three non-refereed conference proceedings.
 She has also made 29 presentations of her work.

 2014-2015 Title III Student First Grant Award, May 19.
 2014 “Visit, Video, Verify and Win!”
 Research the effect of enhanced support for the Architecture Construction Technology (ACT) Club through organized field trips to architecturally significant buildings and a student presentation competition.